Table Lookups advanced

 being used.

 Feel free to play with these configuration options to pick the one best suited for your needs!
-See How to Configure to learn how you can set a custom p_error
+See to learn how you can set a custom p_error

 and/or global_p_error